kungfu-team/mindspore/kungfu_examples/README.md

 We also provide some commonly used optimizers as part of mindspore extension.

+## Build

+Currently we build and install kungfu in the source tree of mindspore.
+User can use the script <../install-kungfu.sh> to download and build kungfu.

 ## Implementing Customized Optimizer and Callback

 1. Implement distributed optimizer